develtechmon/ROS2/UserGuide/ros2_humble_slam_running_real_robot.md

 ## Step 5 : To start mapping, follow this sequence
 ```
 ## In new terminal run following
+. install/setup.bash
 ros2 launch techdiffbot launch_robot.launch.py

 ## In new terminal run following.
-Here we're using `ldlidar_link` as our Frame to ensure it matches with our URDF file
+Here we're using `ldlidar_link` as our lidar_frame to ensure it matches with our URDF file
 . install/setup.bash
 ros2 launch ldlidar ldlidar.launch.py lidar_frame:=ldlidar_link